gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    (e.g., "handshake", "alert", ...)
 MUST be transported on stream 0 with unlimited reliability and with the ordered delivery feature.

-   Applications are RECOMMENDED to send its protected user messages using multiple streams, and on other streams than stream 0.
-   However, applications MAY use stream 0 for their protected user messages.
-On stream 0 protected user messages, each containing the sequence of DTLS records, as well as any DTLS messages that aren't record protocol will be mixed, thus the additional head of line blocking can occur.
+   DTLS records of content type "application_data", which carries the protected user messages MAY be sent in SCTP messages on any stream, including stream 0.
+On stream 0 the DTLS record containing the part of protected message, as well as any DTLS messages that aren't record protocol will be mixed, thus the additional head of line blocking can occur.
+Therefore, applications are RECOMMENDED to send its protected user messages using multiple streams, and on other streams than stream 0.

 ## Chunk Handling